LibreConverters/libreconverters.com/README.md

-freeimageconverter.app is a free and open source image converter.
+libreconverters.com is a suite of free and open source converter tools.

-This converter is funded entirely by ads.
-Never pay for usage, no tracking, no signups, no limits.
+These converters are funded entirely by ads.
+Never pay for usage, no tracking, no signups, no limits, no intrusive ads.
 EVER!

 ## Getting Started